 Finger Injuries: Crushed Fingers or Hands Stuck in Door

-A common toddler and child injury is when the fingers or hand get crushed by a door or a falling heavy object.
-Such injuries usually don’t require an after hours call to your doctor or a trip to the ER.
+A common child injury is when fingers or hands get crushed by a door or a falling heavy object.
+Such injuries usually don’t require an after-hours call to your doctor or a trip to the ER.
 Here is what you can do to assess and treat your child’s injury until your doctor’s office opens.